perturbing/hydra-tutorial/hydra-tutorial.md

 	* The protocol parameters that they want to use in the Hydra head.

 		<br>
 	Which we have set up above, now we can start a hydra node for each party.
-We assign Alice the localhost address `127.0.0.1:5001` and Bob `127.0.0.1:5002`.

-	Next we open two terminals and enter a nix-shell for each from the `hydra-poc` directory.
-Then use the following command to launch a hydra-node for Alice
+	Now we open two terminals and enter a nix-shell for each from the `hydra` directory, and reassign the aliases as above for the `hydra-node`.
+Before we launch the node, we first change directory to `test-head/Alice.
+We do this such that each node (that of Alice or Bob) does not interfere with the other.
+The node might produce some temporary files, so it is good practice to keep nodes separated at run time.
+After that, we launch a hydra-node for Alice with
 	```
-	cabal exec hydra-node -- \
+	hydra-node \
 		--node-id 1 --port 5001 --api-port 4001 \
   		--peer 127.0.0.1:5002 \
-  		--hydra-signing-key ./test-head/Alice/AliceHydra.sk \
+  		--hydra-signing-key AliceHydra.sk \
-  		--hydra-verification-key ./test-head/Bob/BobHydra.vk \
+  		--hydra-verification-key ../Bob/BobHydra.vk \
   		--hydra-scripts-tx-id 4081fab39728fa3c05c0edc4dc7c0e8c45129ca6b2b70bf8600c1203a79d2c6d \
-  		--cardano-signing-key ./test-head/Alice/AliceCardano.sk \
+  		--cardano-signing-key AliceCardano.sk \
-  		--cardano-verification-key ./test-head/Bob/BobCardano.vk \
+  		--cardano-verification-key ../Bob/BobCardano.vk \
-  		--ledger-genesis ./preview-testnet/shelley-genesis.json \
+  		--ledger-genesis ../../preview-testnet/shelley-genesis.json \
-  		--ledger-protocol-parameters ./test-head/protocol-parameters.json \
+  		--ledger-protocol-parameters ../protocol-parameters.json \
   		--network-id 2 \
-  		--node-socket ./preview-testnet/node.socket
+  		--node-socket ../../preview-testnet/node.socket
 	```
-	And for Bob
+	Similarly, we change directories to `test-head/Bob and execute for Bob
 	```
-	cabal exec hydra-node -- \
+	hydra-node \
 	--node-id 2 --port 5002 --api-port 4002 \
 	--peer 127.0.0.1:5001 \
-	--hydra-signing-key ./test-head/Bob/BobHydra.sk \
+	--hydra-signing-key BobHydra.sk \
-	--hydra-verification-key ./test-head/Alice/AliceHydra.vk \
+	--hydra-verification-key ../Alice/AliceHydra.vk \
 	--hydra-scripts-tx-id 4081fab39728fa3c05c0edc4dc7c0e8c45129ca6b2b70bf8600c1203a79d2c6d \
-	--cardano-signing-key ./test-head/Bob/BobCardano.sk \
+	--cardano-signing-key BobCardano.sk \
-	--cardano-verification-key ./test-head/Alice/AliceCardano.vk \
+	--cardano-verification-key ../Alice/AliceCardano.vk \
-	--ledger-genesis ./preview-testnet/shelley-genesis.json \
+	--ledger-genesis ../../preview-testnet/shelley-genesis.json \
-	--ledger-protocol-parameters ./test-head/protocol-parameters.json \
+	--ledger-protocol-parameters ../protocol-parameters.json \
 	--network-id 2 \
-	--node-socket ./preview-testnet/node.socket
+	--node-socket ../../preview-testnet/node.socket
 	```
 	Here a few things stand out, first we see that each party adds the other as a `--peer`.
 Secondly, each party adds its own Cardano and Hydra signing key and peers Cardano and Hydra verification key.
-We also see that each node opens a local API for the party to communicate with the node (using the `--api-port` flag).
+We also see that each node opens a local API for that party to communicate with its own node (using the `--api-port` flag).
 Lastly, we see the flag `--hydra-scripts-tx-id` followed by a hash.
 This is a transaction hash on the preview network that contains the hydra protocol scripts in its outputs.
 This way, we can reference these in our transactions to save on fees when making onchain transactions.
 	</p>
 	</details>

-*   <details open>
+*   <details>
     <summary><b>2.3	Opening a Hydra head</b></summary>
     <p>